ApryseSDK/pdftron-react-native/README.md

 ##### setValuesForFields
 Set field values on one or more form fields.

 Note: the old function `setValueForFields` is deprecated.
-Please use this one.
+Please use this one instead.

 Parameters: